 484/584/684: Internship Credit Application – Internship Plan

 At the School of Geographical Sciences and Urban Planning, the internship is combined with academic coursework that encourages critical reflection on the internship experience while adding to a student’s professional development.
-The School of Geographical Sciences and Urban Planning, screens each internship carefully to monitor for a rich experience that directly contributes towards the student’s major.
+The School of Geographical Sciences and Urban Planning, reviews each internship application carefully to monitor that the experience is an extension of the classroom.

 Check out the SGSUP Internship postings for weekly updates of new opportunities!